mgutz/razor/README.md

 # razor

-`razor` is a Go port of ASP.NET's Razor view engine.  `razor` is a code generator which compiles Razor templates into Go functions.
-It is fast, type safe and escapes all values by default.
+**razor** is a Go port of ASP.NET's Razor view engine with less magic.
+**razor** is a code generator which compiles Razor templates into a Go package of template functions.
+**razor** is fast, reflection-less and escapes all values by default.

 ## Usage